jeffThompson/PhysicalComputing/Week02_LEDs/Code/00-HelloWorld.md

 ***

 ### FUNCTIONS
-Lastly, like in other languages, Python lets us create our own functions.
+Lastly, Python lets us create our own functions.
 These are indented just like conditionals and loops, and can include arguments, both required and optional.
+Note that we have to create our function above the code where we use it, otherwise we'll get an error that the function can't be found.

-We have to create our function above the code where we use it.
 Let's make a simple function that adds two numbers:

 ```python
 def add(a, b):